youtube/cobalt/cobalt/site/docs/development/setup-android.md

 run that on a device, it needs to be packaged into an APK, which is done by the associated "deploy" target (e.g. nplb_deploy).
 The Starboard test runner does all this for you, so just use that to build and run tests.
-For example, to build and run "devel" NPLB on an ARM64 device, from the top 'src' directory (if you've unnested the 'src' directory, just run this from your top-level directory):
+For example, to build and run "devel" NPLB on an ARM64 device, from the top-level directory:

 ```
 starboard/tools/testing/test_runner.py -p android-arm64 -c devel -b -r -t nplb